ryan-miles/meals.stellation.one/README.md

        ```bash
        node website/scripts/setWeeklySchedule.js
        ```
-     - This script lets you pick recipes for each weekday (Mon–Fri) from all available recipes.
+     - Pick recipes for each weekday (Mon–Fri) from all available recipes.
    - **Automatic Option:**
      - The `surprise-plan-lambda` function runs automatically early Saturday morning, randomly assigning recipes for the upcoming week.
-     - This updates the schedule so you get a fresh, surprise meal plan each week!

 Your new recipe will now appear in the recipe browser and can be included in the weekly meal plan.